AlgernonLiu/first-two-character-input/README.md

 # First-Two-Character-Input Method for Sentence Generation

 Welcome to the First-Two-Char Input Method for Sentence Generation project!
 This project aims to generate complete sentences based on the first two characters provided as input.
 I utilize the KyTea toolkit for word segmentation and sentence generation.
-The approach includes training a statistical model on a preprocessed corpus and evaluating its performance based on accuracy and sentence similarity.
+The approach includes training a statistical model on a preprocessed corpus and evaluating its performance based on accuracy.

+The standard input: fitwchinme

+The expected output: first two character input method

 ## Usage